This Phase Ib/IIa study will evaluate Tacrolimus- a drug used in organ transplant- in people with Alzheimer’s.

 Masschusetts General Hospital

-Charlestown, MA - United States
+Boston, MA - United States

 Calcium activates an important brain protein (called an enzyme) known as calcineurin, which can become overactivated during Alzheimer’s.
 Dr. Steven Arnold and colleagues found that treating genetically engineered Alzheimer’s-like mice with a drug called tacrolimus - approved by the FDA to prevent organ transplant rejection - blocks calcineurin in the brain, and prevents it from becoming overactivated.
-The researchers found that Alzheimer’s-like mice treated with the drug have a reduced memory loss as well as reduction in brain changes such as accumulation of beta-amyloid plaques and tau tangles, which are hallmark brain changes observed in Alzheimer’s.
+The researchers found that Alzheimer’s-like mice treated with the drug have reduced memory loss as well as reduction in brain changes such as accumulation of beta-amyloid plaques and tau tangles, which are hallmark brain changes observed in Alzheimer’s.

 This clinical trial represents an important step to determine if an FDA-approved organ transplant drug could be repurposed as a potential therapy for Alzheimer’s.
 If successful, the results of this work could lead to future large-scale clinical trials to evaluate whether the drug is able to delay, or stop progression of mild cognitive impairment and Alzheimer’s disease.